 “A calcium scan is a good test to determine what treatments are most appropriate for seemingly healthy patients who have two or three major risk factors for coronary artery disease,” says Dr. Pompei.
 Calcium scoring is noninvasive and requires no injections or incisions.
 No special preparations are asked of the patient, who remains fully awake during the exam.
 In less than one minute, the CT scanner painlessly takes multiple images of the heart.

-At Saddleback Memorial, CT coronary artery calcium scans are performed on a 64-slice CT scanner for speed and precision.
+At Saddleback Medical Center, CT coronary artery calcium scans are performed on a 64-slice CT scanner for speed and precision.
 The hospital also offers a full range of cardiovascular diagnostic and treatment options.